Logo Futurismo

 Portinho do Faial da Terra

-The Portinho Bathing Area is in Povoação and is located in a protected bay by a tall lavic cliff.
+The Portinho Bathing Area is in Povoação, in a protected bay behind a tall lava cliff.
 The area is suitable for swimming and has infrastructure to support bathers.
+The beach consists of gravel, pebbles, and sand, and a swimming pool is available.
+The bay has high maritime exposure and a sandy, rolled-pebble bottom.

-Enjoying Praia do Fogo in Ribeira Quente
+Praia do Fogo in Ribeira Quente

 Ribeira Quente is a charming coastal village that offers both beautiful scenery and delicious cuisine.
 At the nearby sandy beach, visitors can experience the unique phenomenon of hydrothermal underwater springs, which make the water slightly warmer and add to the overall sense of relaxation.

-👉 Post related Best Beaches in the Azores Islands.
+Post related: Best Beaches in the Azores Islands.
 Read more

 Praia do Morro

 Being remote from the cities, Povoação is a peaceful place to enjoy quality time in nature.
+There are many beaches in the county, some made of stones and others of sand.
+Crowds pack Ribeira Quente beach during the summer.
+For a hidden alternative, seek out Praia do Morro.

-Explore the Salto do Prego Waterfall
+Salto do Prego Waterfall

 Marco Medeiros | Salto do Prego Waterfall

 Surrounded by lush vegetation, Salto do Prego is a hidden gem that nature lovers consider a must-visit location.
 The clear and icy waterfall is a popular destination for both national and international visitors, and you’ll be able to learn about the history of the area along the way.
+The site is full of historical points of interest, making it a great spot for those who love to explore and appreciate natural beauty.

 Serra da Tronqueira